juju/docs/src/en/users.md

 ### Regular users

-The ability of a regular user depends on the model access rights (read-only or write) they have been granted.
+The ability of a regular user depends on the model access rights ('read' or 'write') they have been granted.

 For read-only access, the user can do the following: